Tempest In A Tea Cup #3

 (Louise, UK – xoverdramatickissxAThotmail.com)

 I’m delighted that Louise has finally written another issue of her mental health perzine, as I loved the first issue to bits!
 This issue is quarter-sized, printed on coloured paper, and features lots of vintage adverts as backgrounds, so the look is closer to issue #2 than issue #1.
-It’s packed full of short pithy pieces, including female masturbation, sex-positive feminism, feeling insecure about her talents, dealing with difficult customers in her job, tattoos, annoying pet names such as “darling”, and feeling sad.
+It’s packed full of short pithy pieces, including masturbation, sex-positive feminism, feeling insecure about her talents, dealing with difficult customers in her job, tattoos, annoying pet names such as “darling”, and feeling sad.
 Tucked at the back of the zine are a few short zine reviews.
 Her writing style varies greatly in this zine – the piece on female masturbation has quite a dry journalistic tone, whereas “Borrowed money, a sausage roll and a pair of ripped jeans later…” is very prosaic and descriptive.
-I would’ve preferred if this issue had a few long pieces rather than lots of shorter pieces – she chose such fascinating topics to discuss, so it would’ve been great to hear her elaborate further on some of the issues!
-It was a little frustrating to get submerged in her discussion of female masturbation and the enjoyment of pornography, for example, only to turn the page and find that the piece was almost over!
-But that’s just my personal preference; I’m sure many people like the variety that Louise’s zine provides.
 One piece that stood out for me in particular was “Why I’m a Bad Feminist”, where Louise talks about how she feels unable to call herself a feminist due to some of her lifestyle choices (such as the fact that she can “be quick to criticize other girls” and looks forward to getting married).
-Again, this piece is too short, which frustrated me as I identify with what she’s saying – I know I can be judgemental too, and sometimes I feel somewhat alienated from certain feminist circles for being in a heterosexual relationship.
+I identify with what she’s saying – I know I can be judgemental too, and sometimes I feel somewhat alienated from certain feminist circles for being in a male-female relationship.
 I would’ve liked more personal analysis here, for Louise to explain why looking forward to getting married makes her feel like a bad feminist (maybe she’s encountered some judgemental holier-than-thou feminists who have chastised her?).
 Nevertheless, I think Louise definitely can identify as a feminist!
 While it’s a little jangly in places, Tempest in a Tea Cup is always very honest, interesting, and entertaining.

 Not Lonely #2